Congratulations on being accepted to an Alliance program!

 We strongly encourage you to obtain insurance against theft and/or damage to your personal effects for the period of time you will be abroad.
-The Alliance for Global Education does not provide insurance for your possessions, nor do we provide travel insurance for any travel arrangements made by individual students.
-It is a good idea to check first with your home insurance provider to see what is already covered, how coverage might be extended, and the possibility of Renter’s Insurance for your time abroad if your program houses you in apartments.
+The Alliance for Global Education does not provide insurance for your possessions.
+Contact your home insurance provider to see what is covered, how coverage might be extended, and the possibility of renter’s insurance for your time abroad if your program houses you in an apartment.

 India's currency is the rupee.
 At the time of writing, USD $1 = INR Rs 60.

 It is best to change money in banks, hotels, and other authorized locations to which our resident staff will direct you.
 Do not under any circumstances exchange money on the black market.
 This is illegal, it may put you in an unsafe environment, and you may receive fake money.
 ATMs are also widely available around town, and are addressed in more detail below.
 The best approach overall is to have several different sources of obtaining funds in case cards, cash, or travelers checks are lost, stolen, or not viable in a given location.